Belfast Fleadh Accommodation Prices Spark 'Price-Gouging' Fury as Festival Approaches

 What's Next

-Festival organisers and local authorities are being urged to work together to address the accommodation issue before the event takes place.
-Some have called for greater regulation of short-term rental pricing during major events, while others are exploring alternative accommodation options including community hosting schemes.
-More from The Irish News.
+Festival organisers and local authorities are being urged to work together to address the accommodation issue before the event takes place in August.
+Some politicians have called for greater regulation of short-term rental pricing during major events, while others are exploring alternative accommodation options including community hosting schemes.
+The Fleadh itself promises to be a spectacular celebration of Irish culture β the question is whether Belfast's accommodation market will allow everyone to share in it.
+For full coverage, see BBC News and The Irish News.